 - 3.15 Table 3.1 shows the windfall completions by site size.
 This data forms the basis for the calculation of the windfall allowance.
 The Council has not included an allowance for large or medium sized windfall sites in the five year housing land supply.
 Development of large, and to a more limited extent, medium sites tends to vary significantly from year to year.
-The exclusion of this potential from the windfall allowance shows a cautious approach and introduces some flexibility to the supply. - 3.16 An average of 144 dwellings have been completed on small unallocated windfall sites (9 dwellings or less) each year over the plan period to date.
+The exclusion of this potential from the windfall allowance shows a cautious approach and introduces some flexibility to the supply. - 3.16 An average of 141 dwellings have been completed on small unallocated windfall sites (9 dwellings or less) each year over the plan period to date.
 There is no reason why this level of development on small unallocated sites should not continue in the foreseeable future.
 Indeed the NPPF at paragraph 69 states that local planning authorities should: - "...support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes..." - 3.17 The Council has therefore included a windfall allowance for small sites.
-The calculation of the windfall allowance is shown in Table 3.2 below, using an average of 140 small site windfalls per annum (reduced slightly to exclude prior approvals for permitted development).
+The calculation of the windfall allowance is shown in Table 3.2 below, using an average of 140 small site windfalls per annum.
 To ensure against potential double counting with sites that have been granted planning permission, these current permission are deducted from the total allowance for the five year period and the resultant allowance for windfalls applied only in the later years of the five year period.

-Table 3.2 Small site windfall allowance (April 2021 to March 2026)
+Table 3.2 Small site windfall allowance (April 2022 to March 2027)

-A. Unallocated small sites with planning permission in the 5 year supply 432 B. Sites identified through the prior approval process in the 5 year supply 29 C. Total small sites identified in the 5 year supply 461 D. Average small site windfalls with planning permission completed per year between 2006/07 and 2020/21 140 E. Allowance for the five year period (D x 5) 700 Windfall allowance for small sites (E - A) 268
+A. Unallocated small sites with planning permission in the 5 year supply 387 B. Sites identified through the prior approval process in the 5 year supply 44 C. Total small sites identified in the 5 year supply 431 D. Average small site windfalls with planning permission completed per year between 2006/07 and 2021/22 140 E. Allowance for the five year period (D x 5) 700 Windfall allowance for small sites (E - C) 269